certtools/whois-quagga/README.md

 # Requirements

 A working quagga instance with a full BGP table feed.
+A working ``vtysh -c`` command.

 # How to install?